gromnitsky/md2texi/README.md

 ## Bugs

-1. Cross-refenses in Emacs Info mode are always prefixed w/ the 'see' word, like this: `For example a (see request to an HTTP server) is a stream`.
+1. Cross-references in Emacs Info mode are always prefixed w/ the 'see' word, like this: `For example a (see request to an HTTP server) is a stream`.

 	To remove the annoying prefix, add this 2 lines to your `.emacs` file.
-Beware that other docs in Texinfo format were written w/ the expectation that the word 'see' is always inserted.
+Beware that other docs (hand-written in Texinfo format) were produced w/ the expectation that the word 'see' is always inserted.

 		(setq Info-hide-note-references 'hide)
 		(setq Info-refill-paragraphs t)